abrasmag3/murdergames-mindustry/README.md

 Character name
 Pronouns | Perks | Item

-If you want to add whole new categories such as Status Effects, you may do so, but most likely I am already working on them...
+If you want to update whole categories, you may do so, as long as you update no more than one team each time.
+If you want to add new categories, ask me first to make sure I am not already doing so